Covid-19: One death linked to coronavirus reported in NI

 Source: Department of Health Northern Ireland

-On Wednesday, the Republic of Ireland recorded 10 further Covid-19-related deaths, bringing the country's total death toll to 4,866.
+On Saturday, the Republic of Ireland reported five additional Covid-19-related deaths, bringing the country's total death toll to 4,872.

-Of the latest reported deaths, seven were in April, one in March, one in February and one in January.

 Vaccines